Heracleum mantegazzianum: Life cycle

+Emerging seedlings tend to be morphologically diverse, with jagged pinnate forms and more rounded leaf shapes being sighted almost always within the same seed bank.
 During the first few years of growth, the leaves and stem of a pre-flowering plant die over the winter.
 In the spring, the plant grows back from its root.
 In other words, the giant hogweed is a herbaceous perennial.

-A giant hogweed plant usually produces a flowering stalk in 3–5 years, but plants may take up to eight years to flower if conditions are unfavorable.
+A giant hogweed plant usually produces a flowering stalk in 3–5 years, but plants may take up to eight years to flower if conditions are unfavourable.
 In the Czech Republic, a single plant reached twelve years old before flowering.
 In any case, when the plant finally flowers, it does so between June and July (in the northern hemisphere).

 Seeds are typically produced in August.
 A single flowering plant will produce 20,000 seeds on average with seed production varying between 10,000 and 50,000 seeds per plant.

 Giant hogweed is a monocarpic perennial, that is, after a mature plant flowers and produces seed, the entire plant dies.
 During the following winter, tall dead stems mark the locations where the flowering plants once stood.

 The seeds are dispersed short distances by wind, but can travel longer distances by water, animals, and people.
-Most seeds (95%) are found in the top 5 cm of the soil within a few meters of the parent plant.
+Most seeds (95%) are found in the top 5 cm of the soil within a few metres of the parent plant.
 Seeds may stay alive in the seed bank for more than five years.

 A seed deposited in the seed bank is initially dormant.
-Dormancy is broken by the cold and wet conditions of fall and winter, and so freshly deposited seeds lie dormant until at least the following spring, at which time approximately 90% of the previously dormant seeds will germinate.
+Dormancy is broken by the cold and wet conditions of autumn and winter, and so freshly deposited seeds lie dormant until at least the following spring, at which time approximately 90% of the previously dormant seeds will germinate.
 The rest remain dormant in the seed bank.

 Seeds normally result from cross-pollination between two or more plants but self-pollination is also possible.
 More than half the seeds produced by self-pollination will germinate and give rise to healthy seedlings.
-Hence a single isolated seed may give rise to a colony of new plants.
+Hence a single isolated seed may give rise to a new colony of plants.

 Similar species

 The various species of the genus Heracleum are similar in appearance, but vary in size.
-H. mantegazzianum is among the tallest, typically reaching 4 m high (and sometimes more than 5 m high), whereas Heracleum species native to Western Europe, such as ordinary Hogweed (H sphondlylium), or North America, such as the cow parsnip (H. maximum), rarely exceed 3 m high.
+H. mantegazzianum is among the tallest, typically reaching 4 m high (and sometimes more than 5 m high), whereas Heracleum species native to western Europe, such as H. sphondylium ([common] hogweed), or North America, such as H. maximum (cow parsnip), rarely exceed 3 m high.
 There are considerable differences in the size of the umbel, leaves, and stem of H. mantegazzianum as well.

-The following table compares Heracleum mantegazzianum and Heracleum maximum feature by feature:
+The following table compares H. mantegazzianum and H. maximum by feature:

-Other plant species in the family Apiaceae have features somewhat similar to those of the giant hogweed (H. mantegazzianum).
-Examples: